The Seine River tells many stories as it snakes along from Paris to the Normandy coast.

-The Victor Hugo Museum also celebrates the work of Victor Hugo himself, as well as his life, loves and family – you see drawings by Victor, some of his great books, photos and period furniture.
+The Victor Hugo House and Museum also celebrates the work of Victor Hugo himself, as well as his life, loves and family – you see drawings by Victor, some of his great books, photos and period furniture.

-We visited the Victor Hugo Museum on a Seine River cruise with Scenic Cruises – bicycling there on fun e-bikes.
+We visited the museum on a Seine River cruise with Scenic Cruises – bicycling there on fun e-bikes.

-You may read more about this charming museum in France in our recently published NUVOmagazine.com article (link at the end of this post).
+You may read more about this charming museum in France in our published NUVOmagazine.com article (link at the end of this post).

 You can also get a glimpse of Victor Hugo’s complicated life through our photos of the Victor Hugo Museum, shown below.